 In less than two minutes, you’ll be able to see personalized loan offers.
 You’ll need to provide some information, including how much you want to borrow, what you want to use the money for, your contact info and your credit score.

-Fiona will search and compare loan offers and show you the ones it recommends for your needs.
+If your credit score is at least 620, Fiona will search and compare loan offers and show you the ones it recommends for your needs.

 3. See Your Loan Offers

 When you search through our marketplace, most online lenders will do a soft credit check on you, which won’t affect your credit score.
 So it won’t hurt to compare your options before you submit a formal loan application and finalize the deal.

 At this point, you might get turned down by a lender.
 Ugh, rejection.
 Why does that happen?
 It’s typically due a low credit score, too much debt or too little income.
 Or some combination of all of that.